LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Method

-\textbf{Concept Enhancement Constraints}: Building on the methodology presented by BoxDiff\cite{xie2023boxdiff}, to ensure that synthesized objects accurately align with user-defined locations, a direct method involves confining high responses within the cross-attention mechanism to specified mask regions.
-Additionally, to address the issue of object generation tending towards the corners of the layout box, we incorporate a Gaussian weight into the cross-attention map sampling.
+\textbf{Concept Enhancement Constraints.} Region-Aware LoRA Injection does not sufficiently stimulate all inherent abilities of each LoRA, consequently resulting in the loss of detailed characteristics (see \cref{fig: ablation}(e)).
+Previous methods~\cite{xie2023boxdiff, chefer2023attend} have proposed enhancing activation within the cross-attention mechanism in specific regions to improve the ability of Stable Diffusion~\cite{rombach2021highresolution} to represent concepts effectively.
+However, these approaches are unsuitable for multi-concept customization tasks, as object generation tends toward the edges of the layout box (see Appendix \cref{fig: more_ablation}(a)) or fails to fill it adequately (see Appendix \cref{fig: more_ablation}(b)).
+To address these issues, we introduce a Gaussian weight into the cross-attention map, along with a $\mathcal{L}_{f}$ designed to ensure the fullness of elements within the box.

-where $\textbf{topk}(\cdot, S)$ indicates the selection of $S$ elements with the highest response in input. $A^{c}_n$ represents the position $c$ of the concept token in the cross-attention map $A$ for a specific concept. $G$ means standard Gaussian distribution.
-Moreover, we also propose the loss at the projection of the x-axis and y-axis, respectively, to ensure the concepts fill the entire box.
-First, we squeeze cross-attention maps on the w-axis and h-axis via the max operation as below:
+where $\textbf{topk}(\cdot, S)$ indicates the selection of $S$ elements with the highest response in input and $G$ means standard Gaussian distribution.
+We use the concept token by default ($V = [V_{rand}, V_{class}]$, for more details, see \cref{sec:Preliminary}) during the training of concept LoRA. $E$ refers to the indexes of concept token in prompts.
+For the foreground concept $i$, the cross-attention map corresponding to the $j$-th token is represented by $A^{j}_i$.
+As for the $\mathcal{L}_{f}$, we squeeze cross-attention maps on the w-axis and h-axis via the max operation as below:

+where the variables $W$ and $H$ denote the width and height of the cross-attention map $A^{j}_i$.
 Then we compute the L1 loss in each axis as follows: